Causal Explanation for Reinforcement Learning: Quantifying State and Temporal Importance: Sensitivity Analysis

-Fig.~\ref{gp:bang_bang_sensitivity} shows the importance vector of $X_t$ in the collision avoidance and different color lines correspond to different perturbation amount.
-Note that similar to the result shown in Fig.~\ref{gp:bang_importance}, the importance of $D_t$ is the same as $X_t$ and $X_{t-1}$ is the same but off by one time step.
+Fig.~\ref{gp:bang_bang_sensitivity} shows the importance vector of $X_t$ in the collision avoidance problem and different color lines correspond to different perturbation amounts.
+Note that similar to the result shown in Fig.~\ref{gp:bang_importance}, the importance of $D_t$ is the same as $X_t$, and $X_{t-1}$ is the same but off by one time step.
 Other features have negligible importance.

-There are two effects from using different perturbation amount: 1) The number of steps with non-zero importance is increasing as $\delta$ increases, since a larger $\delta$ will cause states further away from the decision boundary to cross the boundary after the perturbation; 2) The value of peak importance is lower.
+There are two effects of using different perturbation amounts: 1) The number of steps with non-zero importance is increasing as $\delta$ increases since a larger $\delta$ will cause states further away from the decision boundary to cross the boundary after the perturbation; 2) The value of peak importance is lower.
 Since we use the action-based importance and the action is essentially binary, the difference in importance solely comes from the normalization we applied on $\delta$ (the denominator in Eq.~(\ref{eq:impor_ve}).
-If this is undesirable, one way to combat this to additional normalized the result using the highest importance across all features and time steps.
+If this is undesirable, one way to combat this is to normalize the result using the highest importance across all features and time steps.
 The normalized result is shown in Fig.~\ref{gp:bang_bang_sensitivity_normalized}, in which the peak value will be one regardless of $\delta$.